Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 His first thought was color, so he conjured a large crimson orb.
 The red mixed with his own greenish glow and the blue of the original orb, which gave the area an unErfly appearance.
 Again the spell cost nothing.
 With no need for the second power ball he decided to extinguish it.

 Next he changed his own glow to a soft silver, without cost.
 This new method was much more nuanced, like having acquired an Adept or Master class spell as a Novice.

 His perspective of the powerballs was different now.
 Looking at them revealed their simplicity.
 The new component was a tiny flicker of Life at the heart of the sphere.
 This sustained the juice, which meant the improved duration and brightness of the powerballs.

 After a few moments of consideration, he increased the brightness of the blue power ball, then he diminished it as low as he could.
 Once diminished it looked like a glass sphere with bright veins of blue branching all along its surface.

 As the group continued downward Edelbert stopped suddenly and silently ordered the rest of the stack to do the same.

-“My trap sense just went off, everyone just a moment please.”
+“My trap sense went off, everyone just a moment please.”
 The dirtamancer reached out and felt the mountain and stairs around the stack.
-The ten steps immediately in front of the group were a natural trap that would have collapsed as they passed over.
+The ten steps immediately in front of the group were a natural trap which would have collapsed as they passed over.